Gradiant/grad-ssikit-android/README.md

 10. WaltIdServices.kt -> Vanilla BouncyCastleProvider cannot be executed in Android.
 Instead, it was replaced by spongycastle.

+11. WaltIdServices.kt -> java.nio.file.Path does not exist in Android.
+Instead, it was replaced by kotlin.io.path.Path.

 ## Android Application Requirements

 1. Place the jars of waltid-ssikit, waltid-vclib, waltid-servicematrix in app/libs.
 Add those libraries to the project with the following line "implementation fileTree(include: ['*.jar'], dir: './libs')" inside the build.gradle of the project.

-2. Android cannot resolve kotlin-reflect.kclasses, so this dependency line must be placed in build.gradle: "implementation("org.jetbrains.kotlin:kotlin-reflect:1.5.21""
+2. Android cannot resolve kotlin-reflect.kclasses, so this dependency line must be placed in build.gradle: "implementation("org.jetbrains.kotlin:kotlin-reflect:1.5.21")".

-3. Android cannot resolve mu.KotlinLogging, so this dependency line must be placed in build.gradle: "implementation("io.github.microutils:kotlin-logging-jvm:2.0.11")"
+3. Android cannot resolve mu.KotlinLogging, so this dependency line must be placed in build.gradle: "implementation("io.github.microutils:kotlin-logging-jvm:2.0.11")".

+4. Android cannot resolve ktor-client, so this two dependency lines must be placed in build.gradle: "implementation("io.ktor:ktor-client-cio:1.6.3")" and "implementation("io.ktor:ktor-client-serialization:1.6.3")".

-4. Android cannot resolve spongycastle, so this 2 dependency lines must be placed in build.gradle: "implementation("com.madgag.spongycastle:prov:1.54.0.0")" and "implementation("com.madgag.spongycastle:pkix:1.54.0.0")"
+5. Android cannot resolve spongycastle, so this 2 dependency lines must be placed in build.gradle: "implementation("com.madgag.spongycastle:prov:1.54.0.0")" and "implementation("com.madgag.spongycastle:pkix:1.54.0.0")".

+6. Android cannot resolve TinkConfig, so this dependency line must be placed in build.gradle: "api("com.google.crypto.tink:tink:1.6.1")".